mameara/mameara/README.md

 - 👋 Hi, I’m @mameara
 - 👀 I’m interested in ...
-Front End
+Front End | Graphic and web design
 - 🌱 I’m currently learning ...
 Front End
 - 💞️ I’m looking to collaborate on ...
 Front End
-- 📫 How to reach me ... mameara.com
+- 📫 How to reach me ... [mameara.com](mameara.com)

 <!---
 mameara/mameara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.